telerik/maui-docs/controls/datagrid/getting-started.md

 ## Visualize Sample Data

 The DataGrid provides UI virtualization, so it requires its visual parent to provide vertical or horizontal space for the control to fit into.
-The following scenarios will measure the DataGrid with infinity and the virtualization will not work:
+The following scenarios will measure the DataGrid with infinite width and height constraints and the virtualization will not work:

 * Positioning the DataGrid inside a StackLayout which is wrapped in a ScrollView.
 * Positioning the DataGrid inside a ScrollView.